maiarpitjain/web-scrapping/README.md

 *Send a HTTP request to the specified URL and save the response from server in a response object called r.
 *Now, as print r.content to get the raw HTML content of the webpage.
 It is of ‘string’ type.

-##step3 - parsing the html content
+## step3 - parsing the html content
-    #This will not run on online IDE
+    This will not run on online IDE import requests from bs4 import BeautifulSoup
-'''import requests
-   from bs4 import BeautifulSoup

    URL = "http://www.values.com/inspirational-quotes"